BeatrizSanssi/L2-Task-Manager/README.md

 - Student must be able to be notified about a tasks upcomming deadline
 - Student must be able to update the status of the task to 'in progress' or 'completed'
 - Students must be able to be notified with a remainder about a unstarted task

-### USP (Unique Selling Point)

-**What does the module do?**

-- Creates and manages tasks and users.
-- Assigns tasks to specific users.
-- Automatically sends reminders when a task has not been started or when a deadline is approaching.
-- Provides an API to interact with the system for creating, updating, and deleting tasks.

-**What does the module not do?**

-- It does not manage large backend databases or complex storage solutions.
-- It does not provide any frontend or user interface components.
-- The focus is on business logic and easy API usage, not on visual components or user interfaces.

 ### Installation